dvh/slideshows/shows/apidays-paris/index.md

 - ~~1 GraphQL~~
 - ~~3 Other (Atom, CKAN, Socrata)~~

-## How does it work
+## How it works

-How does it work once we have an oas url, oas versions, notifications V3.0 mandatory, v3.1 supports schema and mTLS.
-So we convert it to make schema reuse possible.
-To 3.1, 3.0. -> npm package New api process
-Code generation
-Mocking
-Sdks
-Notification service
+1. `POST` URL of the OAS document to our _API register API_
+1. Validate OAS and presence of `contact` object
+1. If valid, add URL to register
+1. Make local copy of dereferenced OAS
+1. Convert 3.0 to 3.1 and vice versa
+1. Convert YAML to JSON and vice versa
+1. Generate cool stuff (SDKs, Bruno, Postman, etc.)
+1. Validate API Design Rules to calculate score
+1. Poll for changes.
+If change detected: start at step 2

 ## API Design Rules (ADR)
 <!-- _class: title -->
 <!--
+- We can’t centralize legislation, but we can centralize the way gov APIs should work
-Discussions about versioning, pagination.
+- Discussions about versioning, pagination.
 Body or header links?
 Toss a coin.
-Dont care HOW but that we do it all the SAME.
+- Dont care HOW but that we do it all the SAME.
+- Mandatory standard
 -->

 ## API Design Rules (ADR)